-If you plan to keep your Bamboo in a container, make sure that it has drainage holes at the bottom.
+If you plan to keep your bamboo in a container, make sure it has drainage holes at the bottom.
 Water your potted plant until you see liquid draining from the bottom of the pot.
 Remember that potted plants will need water more often than those planted in the ground.

 Bring your container plant indoors once the cold weather comes, or insulate the pots with mulch and wrap the container in an insulating material (like burlap).

 For more bamboo inspiration, check out our collection of bamboo!